Specialty Services and Other Injuries

 Contents

-• Trauma Evaluation of Patients with Extremity and/or Pelvic Injuries
+• Admission or Transfer of Patients with Isolated Extremity and/or Pelvic Injuries

-In patients with moderate (GCS 9-12) to severe (GCS ≤8) traumatic brain injury (TBI) after resuscitation and without systemic sedation for whom ICU admission is appropriate: the patient should be admitted to the NTICU it the injury is isolated TBI or TBI with facial fracture or scalp laceration but no other injuries.
+In patients with moderate (GCS 9-12) to severe (GCS ≤8) traumatic brain injury (TBI) for whom ICU admission is appropriate should be admitted to the NTICU if the injury is isolated TBI or TBI with facial fracture or scalp laceration but no other injuries.

 • The patient will be assigned to the Neurosurgery service attending and admitted to the STICU.

-• The STICU team will round on the patient and provide all primary critical care services.
+• The STICU team will provide all primary critical care services.

-• The patient will be transferred to the Neurosurgery service when a clinically appropriate bed becomes available.
+• The patient will be transferred to the Neurosurgery service when a clinically appropriate bed becomes available (ICU, IMU, or Floor as necessitated by the patient’s condition) and will include a direct checkout from the STICU team to the Neurosurgery team.

-• The STICU team in conjunction with the Neurosurgical team will coordinate Neurosurgical care and will respond to all emergencies.
+• The Neurosurgical team will coordinate with the STICU team for neurosurgical specific care and will respond to all emergencies.
 Any acute neurosurgical decompensation or acute escalation of care will be immediately communicated to the Neurosurgical team.
-Please refer to “Guideline for the Management of Severe Traumatic Brain Injury (TBI)” [LINK] for further details.

-If the STICU is full (or only has one bed), patients with TBI and multi-system trauma will be admitted to the NTICU as overflow.
+If the STICU is full, patients with TBI and multi-system trauma will be admitted to the NTICU as overflow.

 • The patient will be assigned to the Trauma service attending and admitted to the NTICU.

-• The Neuro Critical Care team will round on the patient and provide all primary critical care services.
+• The Neuro Critical Care team will provide all primary critical care services.

-• The trauma team will round on and evaluate the patient daily, and communicate any surgical concerns to the NTICU team, until the patient transfers back to the trauma service or has resolution of multi-system trauma injuries and care.
+• The trauma team will evaluate the patient daily, and communicate and document any concerns to the NTICU team, until the patient transfers back to the trauma service or has resolution of multi-system trauma injuries and care.

 • The patient will be transferred to the Trauma service when a clinically appropriate bed becomes available (ICU, IMU or Floor as necessitated by patient’s condition).